 View 8 Day Magic Cities and German Classics Rail Circle Tour (8R04) in a larger map

-During your one hour Panorama Cruise on the Rhine River you will see many sights of Cologne.
+During your one-hour Panorama Cruise on the Rhine River you will see the many sights of Cologne.

 Day 2 Dusseldorf

 Your Germany Vacation Package continues with a short, less than 30 minute, train ride on board the High-Speed ICE train from Cologne to Dusseldorf.
 Your hotel is located within walking distance from the rail station.
 Take a walk on Dusseldorf’s Rhine embankment promenade, which was built between 1990 and 1997.
 It is an expression of the city’s Mediterranean lifestyle.
 Dusseldorf is known for its exquisite shopping experience and Dusseldorf’s Koenigsallee (King´s Alley), called the “Koe”, is more than a street to shop on – it’s an international trademark.
 The “Who’s Who” of the fashion world presents itself here, you will find numerous flagship-stores, small boutiques, luxurious jewelers and impressive shopping malls.
 Do not miss the Old Town which is also known as the “longest bar in the world“: more than 300 restaurants, taverns, and night-clubs are lined up next to each other.
 Make sure to try the local beer specialty, The “Altbier” (old beer), a top fermented ale in a dark copper color.
 Prost!